Back to Listing

 Credit cards are convenient.
 Particularly for shopping on the internet.
 That convenience comes at a cost.

 Credit is not free money.
 It is a debt.
-In bank speak, it is “an unsecured loan”.
+In bank speak, it's known as “an unsecured loan”.

 When you purchase an item using credit you are in effect borrowing the money from the provider.
 In return, the provider requires you to pay back the loan in a designated time with any interest charges it requires you to pay.
 This is the provider’s security.